ABard0/MDGF-MCEC/README.md

 1)Our model supports only four similarity feature inputs.
 If there is a need to add a new similarity matrix, please repleace one old matrix.

-2)Similarity matrix need to satisfy the uniformed format.
+2)Similarity matrix needs to satisfy the uniformed format.

 <br/>
  If you have any suggestions or questions, please email me at 6201613055@stu.jiangnan.edu.cn.